Vyral/sandy-eagon-blog/_drafts/things-every-homeowner-should-do.md

 {% include youtube.html %}

-When you buy a home, the temptation is strong to grab the keys and move in already, but there are a few things you should take care of right away before you even start the process.
+When you buy a home, the strong temptation is &nbsp;to grab the keys and move in immediately.
+But there are a few things to do before you bring in that first box.

-First, look at the keys.
-How many people have had access to the home before you owned it?
-The previous homeowner may have given spare keys to friends, family members, or anybody else. **This is a good time to change those locks by either calling a locksmith and having them all keyed to a different key or buying new hardware and switching it out.**
+First, look at your key.
+How many people have had access to your new home before you bought it?
+The previous owner may have given spare keys to friends, family members, and the neighbor's cousin.&nbsp;**This is a good time to change those locks.
+Either call a locksmith and having your locks re-keyed or buy new hardware and switch them out.**

 Secondly, change out the air filter in the furnace.
-There were a lot of different smells with the previous homeowner, so make the home your own by breathing in that fresh air.
+The previous owner had different scents, so make the home your own by breathing in that fresh air.

 {% include pullquote.html %}

-Finally, swap out the toilet seats.
-Get your own seats on there that are clean, look good, and don’t have any cracking paint or busted hinges.
+Finally, check out the toilet seats.
+Put seats on there that are clean and look good without any cracking paint or broken hinges.

-After a while, you will get settled into daily life in the new home.
-However, that doesn’t mean you should neglect home maintenance in certain areas.
-Everyone forgets some of the things they should do on a regular basis, **so we have a quick list of things to share that you should keep up with regularly in your home.**
+Soon you'll settle into daily life in the new home.
+That doesn’t mean you should neglect home maintenance.
+Everyone forgets some of the regular maintenance routine,&nbsp;**so we have a quick list of things to share that you should keep up with regularly in your home.**

 1. Service the furnace by swapping out the previously mentioned air filter twice per year.